Home Economics and Financial Balance

 Finding Financial Balance

 Financial balance is about how we value what we own, our relationships, and our experiences.
-It is not about to what our brokerage account is worth.
+It is not about what our brokerage account is worth.
 If you are feeling as though conversations about market volatility are missing the mark, talk to an advisor who is comfortable asking the question “How are you doing, really?”
-The silver lining of 2020 is that your situation may have added clarity to who and what you value most.
-Now would be a good time to align your finances with that best version of your life.
+The silver lining of 2020 is that it may have helped clarify who and what you value most.
+Now is a good time to align your finances with the life you want to live.